New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Spherical helicoids and their correspondent sister surfaces

 \section{Spherical helicoids and their correspondent sister surfaces}

-The previous section helped us to understand the Daniel correspondence between minimal surfaces in the Berger spheres or the Heisenberg group and \textsc{cmc} surfaces in $M^2(\epsilon)\times \R$.
 In this section we are going to illustrate the construction method.
-For that purpose, we focus on the Berger sphere case, i.e. we are going to work in $\s^3_b(4H^2 + \epsilon, H)$ and analyse what the correspondent to the so-called \emph{spherical helicoids} are.
+For that purpose, we focus on the Berger sphere case, i.e.\ we are going to work in $\s^3_b(4H^2 + \epsilon, H)$ and analyse what the correspondent to the so-called \emph{spherical helicoids} are.
 The latter form a $1$-parameter family of well known minimal immersions in the round $3$-sphere, introduced by Lawson in~\cite{Lawson70} and given by

 All these immersions are minimal in $\s^3_b(\kappa, \tau)$, for any $\kappa$ and $\tau$.
 In fact, they are the only immersions in the $3$-sphere that are minimal with respect to all the Berger metrics (cf.\ \cite[Proposition 1]{Tor10a}).